kyverno/website/content/en/docs/Kyverno CLI/_index.md

 Resource manifest (`resource.yaml`):

-Both deployments violate the policy rule but one of which matches an exception.
-Thus it will be successfully created.
+Both Deployments violate the policy but only one matches an exception.
+The Deployment without an exception will fail while the one with an exception will be skipped.

 ```yaml
 apiVersion: apps/v1